wmorgan/dcos-docs/1.7/overview/concepts.md

 A Mesos master aggregates resource offers from all [agent nodes][8] and provides them to registered frameworks.
 For more details about the Mesos master, read about [Mesos Master Configuration][9].

-# Mesos DNS
+# Mesos-DNS

-[Mesos DNS][10] is a DC/OS component that provides service discovery within the cluster.
+[Mesos-DNS][10] is a DC/OS component that provides service discovery within the cluster.
 Mesos-DNS allows applications and services that are running on Mesos to find each other by using the domain name system (DNS), similar to how services discover each other throughout the Internet.

 # Package repository